Tilly, Belgium

 Tilly (Tiyî) is a village of Wallonia and district of the municipality of Villers-la-Ville, located in the province of Walloon Brabant, Belgium.

 It had a population of 1,707 inhabitants on December 31, 2007.

+Johann Tserclaes, Count of Tilly (1559-1631), a field marshal who commanded the Catholic League's forces in the Thirty Years' War, was born here.

 Near the village lies a Gallo-Roman tumulus called the Tumulus of Tilly.